Winter Fuel Allowance Payments (Off Gas Grid Claimants) Bill

 The bill primarily affects:

-- Government: The government will incur additional expenditure to facilitate earlier payments.
+- The UK Government: will experience increased expenditure to fund the earlier payments.

 Powered by nyModel